mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 hacks, and it will be more than happy to follow through with an attempt if it truly is the "simplest way".

-So, flagging something as requirements-circumventing behavior isn't meant to ban the circumventions of requirements.
+So, flagging something as constraint-evading behavior isn't meant to ban the evasion of constraints.
 It's meant to flag situations where 99% of the time, it's the LLM taking the easy or fast way out instead of the correct one.
 In these cases, it's imperative that a _human_ is what is adding the warning silencing or hlint ignore.